PAC-Bayesian aggregation of affine estimators: Introduction

-Our contribution is twofold.
-First, we propose the first extension to general sub-Gaussian noise.
-Second, we conduct a fine analysis of the relationship between the choice of the penalty and the temperature.
-In particular, we are able to take into account the signal to noise ratio to provide sharp oracle inequalities for bounded functions.
+In this article, we will play on both the temperature and the penalization.
+We will be able to obtain oracle inequalities for the Exponential Weighting Aggregation under a general sub-Gaussian noise assumption that does not require a coordinate independent setting.
+We conduct an analysis of the relationship between the choice of the penalty and the minimal temperature.
+In particular, we show that there is a continuum between the usual noise based penalty and a sup norm type one allowing a \emph{sharp} oracle inequality.

-Not that our results are similar to the one obtained for a slightly different aggregation scheme by \cite{bellec:_concen} in a preprint written while the authors were working independently on this one.